 Ireland is renowned for some of the greatest whiskey in the world and a trip to Dublin would not be complete without learning about and trying some of this delightful drink.

-Reopening on 13th July
+Reopened on 13th of July

 Perhaps the most famous of Irish whiskies, John Jameson started distilling whiskey in Ireland in 1780 in Bow St. Dublin.
 While this is no longer a working distillery, you can still come to visit the grounds and learn all about the history of the famous whiskey, enjoy a tasting experience, learn how to make some delicious cocktails or even blend your own whiskey.
 For the whiskey lovers, the Bow St. distillery offers some really unique experiences and for novices, you will learn all you need to know while getting to enjoy a tasty drink or two.
 Children are welcome on the tour but most of the experiences are over 18s.
 The Jameson distillery is just a short journey on the Luas from the hotel.